iCurlmyster/FindVar/README.md

 - The directory is set to the level that VIM was started at
 - The word will be the current word the is under the cursor in VIM
 - Searches through all files
+- "h" opens new buffer horizontally

 ### FindVarWithWord

-FindVarWithWord is just like FindVar except it only accepts 2 optional arguments (which are the last 2 arguments in FindVar)
+FindVarWithWord is just like FindVar except it only accepts 2 optional arguments (which are the last 3 arguments in FindVar)

 Example usage:
 ```
-:FindVarWithWord "parseArguments", "*.hpp,*.cpp"
+:FindVarWithWord "parseArguments", "*.hpp,*.cpp", "v"
 ```

 ### FindVarInFiles

-FindVarInFiles is just like FindVarWithWord and FindVar except it only accepts 1 optional argument (which is the last argument in FindVar)
+FindVarInFiles is just like FindVarWithWord and FindVar except it only accepts 1 optional argument (which is the last 2 arguments in FindVar)

 Example Usage:
 ```
-:FindVarInFiles "*.hpp,*.cpp"
+:FindVarInFiles "*.hpp,*.cpp", "v"
 ```

 ### FindVarOpenFile